Ram-N/generative_art/daily_sketches/docs/ideas.md

 # Ideas for future daily sketches

-I jot down ideas that I get about what to try next here.
+A running of image ideas on what to try next here.

 ## Images related...
     Portrait based..